Summary of Policy

-- The Title IX Coordinator (or Deputy Coordinator) shall provide the respondent with a description of the primary facts of the allegation at the first meeting set to discuss the investigation.
+- The Title IX Coordinator, or Deputy Coordinator, will provide the respondent with a description of the primary facts of the allegation at the first meeting set to discuss the investigation.

-- The investigation of all formal complaints generally includes interviews of (i) the complainant, (ii) the respondent, and (iii) any witnesses as needed; and (iv) review of relevant documents as appropriate.
-Disclosure of facts to non-party witnesses shall be limited to what is reasonably necessary to conduct a fair and thorough investigation.
+- The investigation of formal complaints generally includes interviews of (a) the complainant, (b) the respondent, and/or (c) any witnesses as needed; and (d) the review of relevant documents as appropriate.
+Disclosure of facts to non-party witnesses will be limited to what is reasonably necessary to conduct a fair and thorough investigation.

-- At any time during the investigation, the Title IX Coordinator may recommend interim protections or remedies be provided by College officials.
-These protections and remedies may include (but are not limited to) separating the parties, placing limitations on contact between the parties, or making alternative workplace, housing, extracurricular or academic arrangements where reasonable and feasible.
-See also Section V, Part A regarding interim measures.
+- At any time during the investigation, the Title IX Coordinator, or designee, may recommend interim protections or remedies be provided by College officials.
+These protections and remedies may include (but are not limited to) separating the parties; placing limitations on contact between the parties; or making alternative workplace, housing, extracurricular, or academic arrangements where reasonable and feasible.
 Failure to comply with the terms of interim protections or remedies may be considered a separate violation of this policy.

-- After concluding the investigation, the Title IX Coordinator/Deputy Coordinator (or designee) will record findings and recommendations in a written report.
-In making findings, the “preponderance of the evidence” standard (i.e., more likely than not) will be used.
-The complainant and respondent will be informed that the investigation has been completed and will be given the opportunity to review the statements and any evidence collected as part of the investigation.
+- After concluding the investigation, the investigator will record the facts gathered during the investigation in a written report.
+The complainant and respondent will be informed that the investigation has been completed and will be given the opportunity to review the statements and any relevant evidence collected as part of the investigation.

-- Sanctions and corrective actions will be implemented on a case-by-case basis for violations of this policy, and they will be appropriate to the circumstances and gravity of the violation, and may range from personal coaching/counseling to an official warning, suspension, termination or expulsion.
-Possible sanctions for students include all of those listed in Section 6 of The Compass.
+- Sanctions and corrective actions will be determined and implemented on a case-by-case basis for violations of this policy, and they will be appropriate to the circumstances and gravity of the violation, and may range from personal coaching/counseling to an official warning, suspension, termination or expulsion.
 The College will take appropriate steps to prevent recurrence of any violations of this policy and to remediate the effects on the complainant and the campus community, if appropriate.

-- To the extent that appeals are provided for in any existing College processes that might come into play in connection with findings or the imposition of a recommended disciplinary sanction under this policy, it is understood that both the complainant and the respondent would have the right to appeal.
+- To the extent that appeals are provided in connection with findings or the imposition of a recommended disciplinary sanction under this policy, both the complainant and the respondent would have the right to appeal.